dougeby/IntuneDocs/InTuneDocs/EndUser/encrypt-your-device-android.md

 - You see a message saying that you still need to encrypt.
 - You get errors when trying to use the Company Portal app.

-**Things to try**:
+**Things to try**

-1. Make sure that your device is charged and plugged in.
+- Make sure that your device is charged and plugged in.

-2. Make sure that you've set a PIN or password on your device.
+- Make sure that you've set a PIN or password on your device.

-3. If you have already set a PIN or password on your device, try the following steps, which your IT administrator might require to make your device more secure.
-The menu names that you see may be slightly different from the ones in the steps, depending on the type of Android device you have.
+- If you have already set a PIN or password on your device, try the following steps, which your IT administrator might require to make your device more secure.
+The menu names that you see might be slightly different from the ones in the steps, depending on the type of Android device you have.

-	a.
-Go to **Settings** > **Security** > **Screen lock**.
+	1. Go to **Settings** > **Security** > **Screen lock**.
 Confirm your current PIN or password.

-	b.
-On the **Choose screen lock** screen, choose the type of screen lock you want to use.
+	2. On the **Choose screen lock** screen, choose the type of screen lock you want to use.

-	c.
-On the **Secure start-up** screen, tap **Require PIN to start device**, and tap **Continue**.
+	3. On the **Secure start-up** screen, tap **Require PIN to start device**, and tap **Continue**.

-	d.
-Choose a PIN (you can enter the same one that you entered previously), and tap **Confirm your PIN**.
+	4. Choose a PIN (you can enter the same one that you entered previously), and tap **Confirm your PIN**.

-	e.
-Open the Company Portal app, select your device, and tap **Check Compliance**.
+	5. Open the Company Portal app, select your device, and tap **Check Compliance**.

 Still need help?
 Contact your IT administrator (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the Microsoft Android team at wintunedroidfbk@microsoft.com.